Chapter 20 · Deploying Dynamic Websites with the LNMP Stack

 root@linuxprobe:~# systemctl enable php-fpm

-20.3 Deploy a WordPress blog
+20.3 Setting Up a WordPress Blog

 root@linuxprobe:~# cd /lnmp